 Excavation activities could contaminate groundwater through accidental material spills.
 Groundwater in the Tule Wind project area occurs in shallow alluvium or at depth within fractures in the crystalline bedrock.
-Construction and decommissioning activities of the Tule Wind Project are expected to necessitate excavation to a depth of no more than 25 feet.
+Construction and decommissioning activities of the Tule Wind Project are expected to necessitate excavation to a depth of no more than 25 feet (with the exception of rock anchor foundations, if needed in rocky areas that require anchor up to 50 feet).
 Degradation of groundwater resulting from excavation is unlikely to occur primarily for the reason that groundwater in the project area is not expected to be encountered at the depths of excavation necessary for the project.
 However, the possibility of adverse impacts resulting from contamination of groundwater in areas of underground springs or shallow alluvium remains.
 Implementation of Mitigation Measures HYD-2, HAZ-1a through HAZ-1d, HAZ-2a, and HAZ-2b would mitigate adverse impacts for the same reasons as described for the ECO Substation Project.
+Under NEPA, impacts would be adverse but mitigated.
 Under CEQA, impacts would be significant but would be mitigated to a level that is considered less than significant (Class II).

 Excavation activities could contaminate groundwater through accidental material spills.
 This impact is unlikely to occur primarily for the reason that groundwater in the project area is not expected to be encountered at the depths of excavation necessary for the project.
 However, the possibility of adverse impacts to groundwater in areas of underground springs remains.
 Implementation of Mitigation Measures HYD-2, HAZ-1a through HAZ-1d, HAZ-2a, and HAZ-2b would mitigate impacts for the same reasons as described for the ECO Substation Project.
+Under NEPA, impacts would be adverse but mitigated.
 Under CEQA, impacts would be significant but would be mitigated to a level that is considered less than significant (Class II).

 Excavation activities could contaminate groundwater through accidental material spills.
 This impact is unlikely to occur primarily for the reason that groundwater in the Proposed PROJECT area is not expected to be encountered at the depths of excavation necessary for the Proposed PROJECT, including the proposed Campo, Manzanita, and Jordan wind energy projects.
 However, the possibility of adverse impacts to groundwater in areas of underground springs remains.
 Implementation of Mitigation Measures HYD-2, HAZ-1a through HAZ-1d, HAZ-2a, and HAZ-2b would mitigate impacts for the same reasons as described for the ECO Substation Project.
+Under NEPA, impacts would be adverse but mitigated.
 Under CEQA, impacts would be significant but would be mitigated to a level that is considered less than significant (Class II).